 We called culture, culture leaned in, and they called us back.
 Now the bar is high, and we must consider how to stay in culture, so we’ve set an ambitious goal to become an iconic part of the culture by creating it, participating in it, and adding value to our fans.”

 #6 Let Your Fans Speak

 “Early in my career at the NHL, I received a letter from an 11-year-old girl.
 She heard that we were wanting to attract more Gen Z fans and wanted to help.
 We invited her into the office to see the organization and meet the team.
 She came with a PowerPoint presentation filled with ideas and presented them with poise and thoughtfulness.
-Having the chance to listen to her was enlightening because many of the ideas she presented affirmed what we were already doing; however, she was not aware of it, which told us we were either not connecting with people in the right places or in the right way.

 This initiative is a valuable time to deeply understand how the youth culture lives, how they spend their time, make decisions, and what they find interesting.
 Over time, you start to see patterns and trends emerge.
 We use our Power Players’ insights to validate or augment our strategies.”